seabrus/modal-alert-confirm/README.md

 - `alertType` can be `"alert"` or `"confirm"`;
 - The optional arguments `callbackYes` and `callbackNo` are functions which should be called if user's response will be `OK/Yes` or `No` respectively.

-**Note**: Don't forget to import `ModalAlertConfirm` from `"meteor/seabrus:modal-alert-confirm"`. `ModalAlertConfirm` is a default export value, therefore don't use curly braces.
+**Note**: Don't forget to import `ModalAlertConfirm` from `"meteor/seabrus:modal-alert-confirm"`. `ModalAlertConfirm` is defined as a default export value, therefore don't use curly braces.

 ### Example
 Here is an example: